COAPE Diploma Lecturers & Tutors

 Nancy lectures and tutors the COAPE Diploma.

-QTLS, RVN, Dip CABT, CABP, MAPDT, CAPBT Practitioner member.
+QTLS, RVN, Dip CABT, CABP, MAPDT, CABTi Practitioner member.

 Jo graduated with her COAPE Diploma in Companion Animal Behaviour in 1999 and worked for Cedar Veterinary Group for 25 years, initially as head nurse and then from 1994-2008, as a full-time professional referral pet behaviour therapist and dog trainer.
 During this time Jo qualified in clinical small animal nutrition, a subject she has always been interested in.
 Jo then achieved her teaching qualifications whilst working full time as Course Tutor in animal behaviour, animal care and veterinary nursing at Kingston Maurward College.
 She went on to combine all her qualifications by returning to practice for Springbok Veterinary Group in Dorset where she was Principal of the South Coast Hydrotherapy School.
 She then moved to an exotic referral practice at Piddle Valley Vets as RVN, Animal Behaviour Therapist and trainer, and was in charge of nurse training.